 You change the calculator settings by pressing the Settings button.
-On the Calculator Settings dialog (Figure 14-5) you may specify the vertical coordinate in the water column (Pressure [dbar] or Depth [m]), the set of equilibrium constants, the carbon data input pair and the pH-scales (input and output) used for the calculation of carbon parameters in seawater.
+On the Calculator Settings dialog (Figure 14-5) you may specify the vertical coordinate in the water column (Pressure [dbar] or Depth [m]), the default salinity input variable (Practical Salinity [psu] or Absolute Salinity [g/kg]), the set of equilibrium constants, the carbon data input pair and the pH-scales (input and output) used for the calculation of carbon parameters in seawater.
 ODV remembers your settings and the last input values between Ocean Calculator invocations.
-Note that you can continue using ODV while the Ocean Calculator is open.
+You can continue using ODV while the Ocean Calculator is open.